Back to Dark-mode Guide

 Dark backgrounds create a visual environment that:

-• Reduces the visual prominence of secondary interface elements, which were probably unnecessary to begin with
+• Reduces the visual prominence of secondary interface elements

-• Creates a more immersive reading environment for long-form content, making users forget they've been scrolling for 42 minutes
+• Creates a more immersive reading environment for long-form content

-Research from the Nielsen Norman Group indicates that users scan differently on dark interfaces, with increased focus on prominent elements and potentially deeper engagement with specific content areas—rather like how people at parties suddenly focus intently when someone mentions their name across the room.
+Research from the Nielsen Norman Group indicates that users scan differently on dark interfaces, with increased focus on prominent elements and potentially deeper engagement with specific content areas.

 Applications in Different Content Categories